-The success of the Café Del Mar project was really down to DJ Jose Padilla the Picasso of his time, his deep melancholy music orchestrated to the daily Sunset in Ibiza with his free cassettes recorded live from the decks.
+The success of the Café Del Mar project was really down to DJ Jose Padilla, to me the Picasso of his time, his deep melancholy music orchestrated to the daily Sunset in Ibiza with his free cassettes recorded live from the decks.
 I still have Cassettes No:1 and No:2 from Jose DJing at the Cafe to the sunset from 1993.

-Funny, my girlfriend at the time, lovely Liz and I go join Mercury to start the Manifesto dance label and actually end up saving the company with the compilation album they didn't want us to sign - that's life folks !!
+Funny, my wonderful girlfriend at the time, Liz Walton, and I join Mercury in 1994 to start the Manifesto dance label and actually end up saving the company with the compilation album that they really did not want me to sign - that's life folks !!

 However, it wasn't all Jose Padilla and myself, there are a lot of people in the mix who need be acknowledged here including the contributing artists, producers, labels and writers.
 At Mercury - Howard Berman, Liz Walton, Ann Marie Bigby, Bruno Morelli, Jonathan Green, Jo Weinberg, Pluke Neville, Ben Cherrill, Clare Woodcock, Gina Spencer and Ramon at the Cafe itself.

 James Horrocks and Thomas Foley of React thank you too for being such complete gentlemen although I'm sure we helped you sell lots more of albums 1, 2 and 3 too :-).
 Un beso.

 This next song always reminds me of Eric Clapton's "You Look Wonderful Tonight" - eh Paco :-) PACO FERNÁNDEZ "GRILLOS" (Café del Mar vol4).
 Wonderful memories of great days and nights.